nikitodos/starseeker/README.md

 # starseeker

-A telescope designed in collaboration with my ex girlfriend.
+A telescope designed when I was 15.

 Electronics
 - Arduino-based controller;